Criteria for existence of stable parahoric $\SO_n$, $\Sp_n$ and $\Spin$ bundles on $\PP^1$: Introduction

 The main new ingredients are Definitions \ref{qpob}, \ref{qpsb} and the passage from parahoric to parabolic bundles preserving (semi)-stability.

+We would like to highlight that in the passage from parahoric to parabolic, we may change the quasi-parabolic structure by adding new flags and also the weights by which may become negative (cf Definition \ref{parabss} and subsection \ref{mainstatement} where we change weights).
+Adding new flags helps to make the quadratic form (which is necessarily degenerate for parahoric bundles) non-degenerate even at the parabolic points.

 Let us remark that we are unable to make the said passage work for the case $G=O_n$ and $G_2$.
-In our private calculations, though we have interpreted $\Gamma$-$G_2$ bundles intrinscially as {\it degenerate Zorn algebra bundles} on $X$, but no such `passage' seems clear.
+In our private calculations, though we have interpreted $\Gamma$-$G_2$ bundles intrinsically as {\it degenerate Zorn algebra bundles} on $X$, but no such `passage' seems to suggest itself.
 For the case of $O_n$, the dimension of $F^1_x$ (cf Definition \ref{qpob}) can be {\it odd}, unlike the $\SO_n$ and $\Sp_{2n}$ cases.
 In the introduction \cite{vbcss}, it is explained that it is not possible to associate to $\Gamma$-$G$ bundles a {\it principal $G$-bundle} on $X$ in general, unlike $G=\GL_n$ .
 Were such an association possible, then the arguments of deformations of Belkale and Biswas would have sufficed for a general maximal compact $K_G$ .
 This association is not true even for $\Gamma$-$\SO_n$ and $\Gamma$-$\Sp_{2n}$ bundles (cf section \ref{GammaGnotpar}).
-But exploiting the explicit description in the cases of these groups, it becomes possible to reinterpret the existence question of (semi)-stable parahoric $G$-bundles in termes of parabolic $G$-bundles.
+But exploiting the explicit description in the cases of these groups, it becomes possible to reinterpret the existence question of (semi)-stable parahoric $G$-bundles in terms of parabolic $G$-bundles.
 This is the other main novelty in this paper and unfortunately also the reason for technicalities.
 We remark that the study of two-sheeted covers reveals our constructions.